sustainablelab/game-gui/README.md

 - `F11`

+Interact with the spinning rainbow particles:

+- `j` - slower
+- `k` - faster
+- `J` - spin in smaller circles
+- `K` - spin in larger circles

 Resize the window to see game art resizing behavior.
 Game art maintains constant 16:9 aspect ratio, but pixel size increases, creating a chunky pixel effect.